 Mucocele are tiny bluish colored sacs located on the floor of the mouth under the tongue that are filled with fluid.
 They are not generally harmful but can cause discomfort and stress on the person inflicted with it.
 It does not require serious medical attention as it usually resolves spontaneously within 3 to 6 weeks.

 Mucocele may often go unnoticed, however some individuals may report certain symptoms, that may arise due to discomfort.
-However in most cases, the condition is completely painless

 - A small bump most often under the tongue is observed.
 A bump may also be observed on other areas, along the floor of the mouth.
+The bump is often translucent or bluish in color and often hard to touch.

 - The swollen bump may interfere with the ability of the individual to swallow food.
 In case the bump is large enough it may also interfere with the individual’s speech.